ecos-platypus/shim-review/README.md

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably well known in the Linux community.)

+The public key is supplied via the repository (https://github.com/ecos-platypus/shim-review/blob/ECOS_Technology_GmbH-shim-x64-20220608/pgp/gerald.richter.asc) and was pushed to https://keyserver.ubuntu.com.

 -------------------------------------------------------------------------------
 ### Were these binaries created from the 15.6 shim release tar?